keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 These laws assert that functors preserve the behavior of functions `f` and `g` as if they were applied in sequence and also if they were composed independent of `map`.
 Functors thus _compose functional effects_ because this property of composition is retained within the context of their effects.

 Because of this rigorous definition, functors as a design pattern represent a concept that _transcends_ codebases and languages.
-In contrast, design patterns as they are realized in object-oriented programming are mere idioms to be relearned between codebases written even in the same language.
+In contrast, design patterns as they are realized in object-oriented programming form idioms that must be relearned between codebases written even in the same language.

 Functors may be universally regarded as a _context of effects_.
-What this means is that ideally and _provably_ `map` is the same regardless of specific context.
+What this means is that ideally, and _provably_, `map` is the same regardless of specific context.

 ## Building upon functors